time-coin/sentinel/README.md

-# TIME Sentinel
+# TIMEC Sentinel

-An all-powerful toolset for TIME.
+An all-powerful toolset for TIMEC.

-Sentinel is an autonomous agent for persisting, processing and automating TIME 1.0 (Dash V12.1) governance objects and tasks, and for expanded functions in the upcoming TIME 2.0 (Dash V13) release (Evolution).
+Sentinel is an autonomous agent for persisting, processing and automating TIME 1.0.0.0 governance objects and tasks

 Sentinel is implemented as a Python application that binds to a local version 1.0.0 timed instance on each TIME v1.0,0 Masternode.